Skip to content

 3. Return to the original stationary phase

-Return to the timeSimulationEnd variable and change the post-meal duration for the simulation (the value must be greater than the meal_end value), also remember to uncomment the Transient behavior section.
+To return to original stationary phase we need to simulate further, after the meal has ended, and we do this by setting the timAfterMeal variable to be greater than timeDuringMeal variable, also remember to uncomment the Post meal section.
 How long does the model need to return to the original baseline?
 Are the timings the same for moving from the first to the second equilibrium and vice versa (compare the 2nd Stationary phase and Return to original stationary phase figures)?

 Transient duration